ShehabAbbas95/Company_Website/README.md

 - [x] It uses modern JavaScript (for example, let and const rather than var).
 - [x] It makes use of the reading and writing to a file feature.
 - [x] It contains conditional statements.
 Please provide below the file name and the line number(s) of at least one example of a conditional statement in your code.
   - File name: remote_coders.py
   - Line number(s): 94
 - [x] It contains loops.
 Please provide below the file name and the line number(s) of at least one example of a loop in your code.
   - File name: remote_coders.py
   - Line number(s): 256
 - [x] It lets the user enter a value in a text box at some point.
       This value is received and processed by your back end Python code.
 - [x] It doesn't generate any error message even if the user enters a wrong input.
 - [x] The code follows the code and style conventions as introduced in the course, is fully documented using comments and doesn't contain unused or experimental code.
       In particular, the code should not use `print()` or `console.log()` for any information the app user should see.
 Instead, all user feedback needs to be visible in the browser.
 - [x] All exercises have been completed as per the requirements and pushed to the respective GitHub repository.

 ## Testing Intruction:

 - For testing the Product class functions user should be admin, so please login with the following credentials
 - Email: admin@gmail.com Pass: admin123
 - If you intialized a new database please sign up with the above credentials for the admin

+## Deployment

+- First upload the archive file and unzip it on the server
+- Second change the name of the app in the wsgi from the web tab
+- Third install the required modules
+- Additionally change the path of the static from the web tab
+- Run and test